NikolasKotsikos/tabletopready/README.md

   - Forms used for login and register pages, and adding/editing reviews and genres & platforms.

   - Materialize form elements used include input fields, text area fields, select dropdowns and submit buttons.

-- **Tabs**
-  - Interactive tab used to allow the user to switch between review ingredients and method.

 - **Card Previews**
   - Used to display reviews & genre and platform categories.